jamalhansen/personal-goals/README.md

 - [ ] Create seven 3x5s
 - [ ] Create a tool that tracks how many blog posts I write a week
 - [ ] Create a tool that tracks if I make all 7 3x5 cards in a week
+- [ ] Read chapter 6 of Living Closure
+- [ ] Read chapter 4 of Apprenticeship Patterns

 ## Short Term Tasks